-What is a strike vote?
-Does a strike mandate lead to a strike?4 If I am on leave, do I still have a chance to vote?4 How will I know if a strike or lock-out is called?4 2.
+What is a strike vote?4 Does a strike mandate lead to a strike?4 If I am on leave, do I still have a chance to vote?4 How will I know if a strike or lock-out is called?4 2.
 STRIKE BASICS If there is a strike, how long could it last?4 How will I keep informed during a strike or lock-out?4 I know that I can't teach, but can I get into my office during a strike or lock-out?5 Will I have access to campus during a strike or lock-out?
 Will I have access to Dal email?
 Will I be expected/able to carry on with my clinical work during a strike or lock-out?
 If I am a department or program chair do I have to go on strike?5 3.
-STRIKE PAY AND ELIGIBILITY What must I do to qualify for pay during a strike or lock-out?5 I live from paycheque to paycheque.
-How will I manage?
-I work part-time, but I am a Bargaining Unit Member.
-Am I eligible for the same strike pay as a full- time Member?
-What happens if I am on vacation when job action is taken?
+STRIKE PAY AND ELIGIBILITY What must I do to qualify for pay during a strike or lock-out?6 How much is strike pay?6 I work part-time, but I am a Bargaining Unit Member.
+Am I eligible for the same strike pay as a full- time Member?6 What happens if I am on vacation when job action is taken?